A Guide to SaaS Pricing Strategy: Models, Challenges, and Key Considerations

 Content Marketing Writer

-An effective SaaS pricing strategy will balance those sides perfectly while also driving revenue growth over time—and if yours doesn’t, then you need to reset.
+An effective SaaS pricing model will balance those sides perfectly while also driving revenue growth over time—and if yours doesn’t, then you need to reset.

 That’s what Kalor Lewis, VP of Finance at Fivetran, did.
 Fivetran looked at their subscription-based pricing model and realized that it didn’t align with consumption-based pricing models in their market, which focused on pricing around data volume.